Camila Cabello’s Net Worth And Other Facts You Need To Know About This Ex-Fifth Harmony Member

 Per Billboard, it was on December 19 that Fifth Harmony announced on social media that Camila Cabello would be leaving the group.

 “After four and a half years of being together, we have been informed via her representatives that Camila has decided to leave Fifth Harmony.
-We wish her well,” was the message Fifth Harmony posted on Twitter to reveal to their fans that Camila was leaving the singing group.
+We wish her well,” stated the message Fifth Harmony posted on Twitter to reveal to their fans that Camila was leaving the singing group.
 The actual tweet announcement from the group can be viewed below.

 — Fifth Harmony (@FifthHarmony) December 19, 2016